 How often to check your credit score

 Any improvements you make to your score won’t be immediate.
-It can take up to three months for changes to reach the credit reference agencies so if you’re applying for credit during this time, you may not get the best results that you’re after.
+It can take up to three months for changes to reach the credit reference agencies so if you’re applying for credit during this time, you may not get the results you’re after.

 The best times to check your score are if you’re moving or if you’re changing jobs, and when applying for credit.
 If you’re concerned about fraud, it’s also a good idea to double check your credit report on a regular basis.

 Complete our quick form and we will be in touch to provide free, no obligation, impartial information about funding options from over 25 lenders.